-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the YieldMax Innovation Option Income Strategy ETF, YieldMax KWEB Option Income Strategy ETF, YieldMax GDX Option Income Strategy ETF, YieldMax XBI Option Income Strategy ETF and YieldMax TLT Option Income Strategy ETF (each a "Fund" and collectively the "Funds"), each a series of Tidal Trust II (formerly named "Tidal ETF Trust II") (the "Trust"), dated November 23, 2022, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the YieldMax ABNB Option Income Strategy ETF, YieldMax AMD Option Income Strategy ETF, YieldMax MRNA Option Income Strategy ETF, YieldMax PYPL Option Income Strategy ETF, YieldMax DIS Option Income Strategy ETF, YieldMax JPM Option Income Strategy ETF, YieldMax MSFT Option Income Strategy ETF, and YieldMax XOM Option Income Strategy ETF (each a "Fund" and collectively the "Funds"), each a series of Tidal Trust II (formerly named the "Tidal ETF Trust II") (the "Trust"), dated August 14, 2023, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
-A copy of the Prospectus may be obtained without charge, by calling the Funds at (866) 864-3968, visiting www.elevateshares.com or writing to the Funds at the YieldMax Funds, c/o U.S. Bank Global Fund Services, P.O.
+A copy of the Prospectus may be obtained without charge, by calling the Funds at (866) 864-3968, visiting www.elevateshares.comor writing to the Funds at the YieldMax Funds, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701.